lm4552/simple_temp_controller/README.md

 Since the sensor can operate under water it is possible to measure the actual water temperature and turn on a fan if necessary.
 In fish tanks high temperatures lead to low amounts of dissolved oxygen in the water.
 By lowering the temperature and increasing the gas exchange the problem can be solved.
-However, if the fan is turned on the water will get cooler The water is cooled by turning on the fan because of the evaporation effect from the increased airflow.
+The water is cooled by turning on the fan because of the evaporation effect from the increased airflow.

 For the hardware I used three stripboards and stacked them:

 - Top: MOS module, buttons, displays and the resistors for the displays
 - Middle: LDO circuit and wiring
 - Bottom: Raspberry Pi Pico, sensor and USB connector